SKYDIVING LIMITATIONS 2017 (Amended May 2017)

 AGE RESTRICTIONS Tandem Skydiving

-Minimum Age 16 (parental or legal guardians consent required for age 16/17)
+Minimum Age 16 (parental or legal guardians consent required for age 16/17 and MUST be present)

 There is no upper age limit for tandem skydiving, subject to health.